Learning Materials: How to Make Them Clear and Accessible?

 General Points to Consider

-- Prepare all your learning materials before your classes begin.
+- Per course unit, each lecturer defines the learning content that will be covered by the assessment prior to the actual teaching activities (cf. OER, art.
+49).
+Prepare all your learning materials before your classes begin.
 If that is not possible, prepare a table of contents that is the basis for supplementing the learning materials each time.
 This way you can keep an overview of what is discussed and how the learning contents are related.
 Be sure to focus on the matters that will be discussed during the assessment.

 - Start from the competences that you aim for with your course and ask yourself the following questions: